Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-ui-english.rst

 These Erlang-native services can be easily tested by running ``wx:demo()`` from any Erlang shell and selecting then ``gl`` in the left example menu.

-These platform-specific / backend-specific (ex: wx or not, and which version thereof, ex: wxWidget 2.8 vs 3.0 API) services shall remain fully invisible from MyriadGUI user code, so that it remains sheltered for good from any change at their level.
+These platform-specific / backend-specific (e.g. wx or not, and which version thereof, e.g. wxWidget 2.8 vs 3.0 API) services shall remain fully invisible from MyriadGUI user code, so that it remains sheltered for good from any change at their level.

-The goal is to wrap only the dependencies that may change in the future (ex: wx); doing so for the ones considered (for good reasons) stable (such as gl or glu) would have no specific interest.
+The goal is to wrap only the dependencies that may change in the future (e.g. wx); doing so for the ones considered (for good reasons) stable (such as gl or glu) would have no specific interest.

 .. _`multimedia`: